For 17 years, my goal has been clear: reduce suffering and elevate the discourse around Adult ADHD.

 But I have earned the respect of top experts.

-A prestigious publisher of clinical guides asked me to produce the first evidence-based guide for therapists treating ADHD-challenged couples (Adult ADHD-Focused Couple Therapy, Routledge, January 2016, ).
+Routledge Press, a prestigious publisher of professional guides, asked me to produce the first evidence-based guide for therapists treating ADHD-challenged couples (Adult ADHD-Focused Couple Therapy, with Arthur Robin, PhD, Routledge, January 2016, ).

 Many of you know me for my rigor in